-This workshop is aimed at staff who are in or are considering a future move into a leadership role which may involve more managerial responsibilities possibly including line management.
+This workshop is aimed at staff who are in or are considering a future move into a role which requires them to work with other people, possibly involving more leadership or managerial responsibilities possibly including line management.

 For most people, career development and advancement is likely to involve greater or lesser degrees of leadership or management responsibility.
 Some of us actively seek these roles.